georgerobescu/ow_draft--1/readme.md

 Create a new `readme.md` file in which you outline the intentions and objectives of the repository:
 * What’s the aim of the project?
 Are you forking someone else project—thus supposedly improving it—or did you create a fresh new repo?
 * How do you expect to use this code?
 * Why are you sharing it over on github?
 Is there a desire of being part of the/a community or is it simply a backup plan?
-Or, rather, is it just that you connect using the `git` version control system to github so strongly that you think it’s not possible to use solely `git` on your local machine?
+Or, rather, is it just that you associate using the `git` version control system to github so strongly that you think it’s not possible to use solely `git` on your local machine?

 For now, adding a simple description (one-liner!) of the repository is enough.
 Over time, and especially when you will `push` the final `commit` to at least reach the version 1.0 of the project, you’ll have (a) enough material, (b) hopefully a clearer idea of its purposes and (c) a bit more time to invest in the explanation and/or documentation of the repository.